Colours for a Hampstead House

 We created a palette of bold and earthy colours for the house, that takes inspiration from our clients furniture and soft furnishings to ensure that everything would work together.

-All the paints we use, including Mylands Paints, are low VOC and almost solvent free, sustainable projects that also support our clients health and wellbeing.
+All the paints we use, including Mylands Paints, are low VOC and almost solvent free, sustainable paints that also support our clients health and wellbeing.

 Total immersion in colour